erickvieira/react-styled-components-cli/README.md

 # react-styled-components-cli 💅
-A CLI that generates components using the [Styled Components](https://styled-components.com) syntax.
+A CLI to generate components using the [Styled Components](https://styled-components.com) syntax.

 The *rcs* CLI automates the creation of React Functional Components using the following pattern:
 <pre><code>.